 - Limit your media exposure to the disaster.
 Do not watch the news just before bed.
 Take a complete break if the coverage is making you feel overwhelmed

-- Information gathering is healthy, but try to avoid morbid preoccupation with distressing images and video clips.
+- Try to avoid distressing images and video clips.
 Read the newspaper or magazines rather than watching television.

 Dealing with traumatic grief and other painful emotions